 Identity thieves scour government sites searching for corporations listed as delinquent or suspended, with the implication being the owners or managers are not paying attention.
 Criminals also harvest other useful data, such as EIN numbers, that are available online or via a simple information request.
 Since there is no mechanism governing who can request such information, identity thieves can collect this data at will.

-Once this information is possessed, it's relatively simple for identity thieves to take the steps to place a corporation or LLC back into good standing or reinstate it if it has been administratively dissolved or revoked, without the owner's knowledge.
+Once this information is possessed, it's relatively simple for identity thieves to take the steps to place a corporation or LLC back into good standing, or reinstate it if it has been administratively dissolved or revoked, without the business’ knowledge.
 Often this is as simple as creating a new mailing address, where thieves can receive a new certificate of good standing.
-This maneuver, which is hard to detect, is often just as difficult to reverse—with devastating consequences for the business owners.
+This maneuver, which is hard to detect, is often just as difficult to reverse — with devastating consequences for the business and its owners.

 The financial consequences of business identity theft

 Once a criminal has reinstated a corporation or LLC, or placed it back into good standing, the criminal may now appear to have the authority to act on behalf of the victimized company.
 This means that new loans or lines of credit may be taken out and new contracts signed.

 Making things worse, business identity theft can threaten the personal liability protection offered by the corporate or LLC structure.
 This could potentially make victims liable for any debts incurred by the business identity thieves.

 Fraudulent tax returns are another key area of concern.
 In 2021, the Internal Revenue Service conducted over 2,500 investigations that uncovered more than $10 billion in tax fraud and financial crimes.